Victoria Beckham: Marriage and children

-Marriage

-On 4 July 1999 Victoria and David were married by the Bishop of Cork, Paul Colton, at Luttrellstown Castle, Ireland.
+On 4 July 1999, Victoria and David were married by the Bishop of Cork, Paul Colton, at Luttrellstown Castle, Ireland.
 The wedding attracted much media coverage.
 Beckham's teammate, Gary Neville, was the best man, and the couple's four-month-old son Brooklyn was the ring bearer.
 Most of the media were kept away from the ceremony as an exclusive deal with OK! magazine had been arranged, but photographs were released showing the Beckhams sitting on golden thrones.
 Victoria wore a diamond coronet created for her by jewellery designer Slim Barrett.
 A total of 437 staff were employed for the wedding reception, which was estimated to have cost £500,000 (US$823,650).